Roboron3042/Cyberpunk-Neon/README.md

 ## License

-Everything in this repository is licensed under the GPL.
+Everything in this repository is licensed under the GPL, except papirus-kolorizer script licensed under MIT.